💾

 How Are Anomalies Caused in DBMS?

 Database anomalies are the faults in the database caused due to poor management of storing everything in the flat database.
-It can be removed with the process of Normalization, which generally splits the database which results in reducing the anomalies in the database.
+It can be removed with the process of , which generally splits the database which results in reducing the anomalies in the database.

 STUDENT Table